The Bach Cantatas - Using this Website

 NB Sections may be downloaded for study purposes but all material is copyrighted and normal academic referencing citation should be used.
 Prior permission must be sought for the use of any material for, say, programme notes or any commercial usage.

-Remember that you are never more than two clicks away from the essay about any cantata for which you have the BWV number.
+Remember that you are never more than two or three clicks away from the essay about any cantata for which you have the BWV number.

 Copyright J Mincham 2010; revised 2014 and 2017.